Channel Simulation: Finite Blocklengths and Broadcast Channels: One-Shot Bounds for Randomness-Assisted Channel Simulation

-In this section, we present a pair of achievability and converse bounds for the minimal attainable size of $\epsilon$-simulation codes for DMC $W_{\rv{Y}|\rv{X}}$.
-The achievability bound applies the method of rejection sampling and are inspired by~\cite{jain2003direct}.
-The converse bound is a result of a series of relationships among information quantities.
+(also see~\ref{sec:metaconverse} and Fig.~\ref{fig:simulation:task:random}).
+An integer $M$ is said to be \emph{attainable} for a given $\epsilon\in[0,1]$ if there exists a size-$M$ $\epsilon$-simulation code.
+We present a pair of achievability and converse bounds for $M_\epsilon^\star(W_{\rv{Y}|\rv{X}})$ the minimal attainable size of $\epsilon$-simulation codes for channel $W_{\rv{Y}|\rv{X}}$.
+The achievability bound applies the rejection sampling method and is inspired by~\cite{jain2003direct}.
+The converse bound is the result of a series of relationships among information quantities.